dmbarbour/awelon/AboutAO.md

         @a2 a1 4 +  -- renders '7'
         @a3 a2 6 *  -- renders '42'

 Common patterns like this should, of course, be readily supported by the environment.
-Maintenance is 'live' in the sense that, at any time, we can update a previous definition and see changes propagate.
+This interaction may be 'live' in the sense that, at any time, we can update a definition and see changes propagate.

         @a1 5        -- renders 5; a2 renders 9; a3 renders 54